VetSec/Interviewee-Questions/README.md

 - Is this a new role that has been created?
 - Do you expect the main responsibilities for this position to change in the next six months to a year?

-# Questions to Ask About Training and Professional Development
+# Questions to Ask About Training & Professional Development
 - How will I be trained?
 - What training programs are available to your employees?
 - Are there opportunities for advancement or professional development?